How much does a 60 W Mini PC server cost to run 24/7? Homelab math

 How this is calculated

-Once you drop under about 60 W idle, it stops making sense to hyper-optimise for power — the return on a $300 investment in more-efficient silicon is years, not months.
-More useful levers: scheduling heavy tasks (backups, re-encodes) during off-peak electricity hours where available, putting rarely-accessed drives in spin-down mode (saves 5-8 W each), and sizing the PSU closer to actual draw (an 80+ Titanium 200 W PSU is more efficient at 50 W than a 750 W unit at the same load).
+Once you drop under about 60 W idle, it stops making sense to hyper-optimize for power.
+The return on a $300 investment in more-efficient silicon is years, not months.
+More useful levers: scheduling heavy tasks (backups, re-encodes) during off-peak electricity hours where available, putting rarely accessed drives in spin-down mode (saves 5-8 W each), and sizing the PSU closer to actual draw (an 80+ Titanium 200 W PSU is more efficient at 50 W than a 750 W unit at the same load).

 Verdict

 $95 a year is as close to free as an always-on machine gets.
-For most homelab use cases, stepping down from a full PC to a 60 W Mini PC pays for itself in electricity savings within 3-5 years — and frees you from the noise and heat of a bigger rig.
+For most homelab use cases, stepping down from a full PC to a 60 W Mini PC pays for itself in electricity savings within 3-5 years.
+It also frees you from the noise and heat of a bigger rig.

 More Server scenarios